phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Putting unused parameters in callbacks is up to developer discretion, as long they are correct wrt to the actual callback signature.

-For example, both of these is acceptable:
+For example, both of these are acceptable:

 ```js
 Property.multilink(